Thomaswang0822/SmartHome/DevLog.md

 We used multi-slot `std::deque` instead of single-slot `DeviceData` because later we want to enable multi-threading. i.e. the `SmartManager` may submit several jobs simultaneously.

 Also, I gave a try to **range-v3** `ranges::views::zip()`, which is an alternaive of `std::views::zip()`.

+## Step 6: RealAC & Room class, Simulation API, and Log with Time Point

+Commit: **TODO**

+`Room` is a simple class that currently only keeps track of room temperature.
+We store a `static shared_ptr<Room>` inside `Device` to make sure there is only a single `Room` instance, while all devices can potentially modify this instance.

+`RealAC` is an air conditionor that also works async, but with simpler logic than `WasherDryer`.
+Users can either "open for N minutes" or "open till T degree".
+But both are async "submission" which does not guarantee full power-on for specified minutes.

+We also added a new virtual function, `uint32_t timeTravel(const uint32_t duration_sec)`, that simulates elapsed time.
+It will update `Device` accordingly, which includes "partical update" of gradually changed variables like temperature.

+In the end, we added a `getCurrentTime()` helper to format `now()`.
+We use it to pin time point in the device operation log.